hanisa1/MasteringSearchAlgorithms/README.md

 ## Contributing
 Contributions are welcome!
 Whether you're fixing bugs, improving documentation, or adding new features, feel free to submit a pull request.

-Fork the repository.
-Create your feature branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -am 'Add YourFeature').
-Push to the branch (git push origin feature/YourFeature).
-Open a pull request.

 ## License
-This project is licensed under the MIT License—see the LICENSE file for details.
+This project is licensed under the MIT License